stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 There's a showcase at <a href="https://pdfviewer.net">https://pdfviewer.net</a>.
 Check this page for live demos, source code examples, and a handbook.

+## Contributors welcome!

+Would you like to participate in a popular open source project?
+It's easy: just open a ticket so we can discuss the change, create a fork, and send me a pull request.
+Contributions to the showcase are as welcome as contributions to the core library itself.

 ## Breaking changes in version 9.0
 - Version 9.0 updates pdf.js to version 2.8 (default branch) and 2.9 ("bleeding edge" branch).
 That shouldn't break your application.
 However, the pdf.js team has been very diligent in version 2.8, so it's possible one of the new features break your application.